BA, MA, PhD

 - College Lecturer in Social Anthropology

-- Reader in Social Anthropology, Division of Social Anthropology
+- Professor of Social Anthropology, Department of Social Anthropology

 Professor Yael Navaro is a social anthropologist working in the area of politics, the state, and violence and its aftermath.

 Born in Istanbul, Yael Navaro completed her undergraduate education at Brandeis University (Sociology 1991) and her masters and PhD at Princeton University (Anthropology 1998).
 She was Lecturer in Social Anthropology at the University of Edinburgh (1997-1999) and has been teaching at the University of Cambridge since 1999.

 She is presently Professor in Social Anthropology in the Department of Social Anthropology at the University of Cambridge and Fellow, College Lecturer, and Director of Studies in Social Anthropology at Newnham.

 Professor Navaro’s two key publications are Faces of the State: Secularism and Public Life in Turkey (Princeton University Press 2002) and The Make-Believe Space: Affective Geography in a Postwar Polity (Duke University Press 2012).

 Professor Navaro recently completed a 5-year European Research Council (ERC) funded project entitled “Living with Remnants: Politics, Materiality and Subjectivity in the Aftermath of Past Atrocities in Turkey” (2012-2016).
 The project addressed the aftermath of mass violence in the contemporary everyday of Turkey through the core concept of ‘remnants’ which we explored as material, spatial, subjective, spiritual, and/or political leftovers from past atrocities.
 Publications based on this 5-year project that involved field and archival work in four locations in south and south Eastern Turkey are in press and/or forthcoming.